-None of the admitted participants made use of the option of 'auction-only access' to the auctions.
-All bids were submitted by the bidder; there were no bids submitted by intermediaries on behalf of a client.
+One of the admitted participants made use of the option of 'auction-only access' to the auctions.
+As indicated above, almost all bids were submitted on the bidder's own behalf; only about 0.1% of the bid volume was submitted on behalf of a client.